microsoft/ailab/BuildAnIntelligentBot/readme.md

 Follow the next steps to install the *Bot Builder SDK V4 for Visual Studio* template, if you already have it you can skip this section.

 1. We will use Visual Studio 2017 with Bot template to develop a bot.
 If you don't have Visual Studio you can download it from the following URL given below.

     * Download Visual Studio 2017 15.6.7 or newer (any edition) from https://www.visualstudio.com/downloads/.
     * Refer Visual Studio 2017 system requirement from https://www.visualstudio.com/en-us/productinfo/vs2017-system-requirements-vs.

 1. Open Visual Studio and click on **Tools** from the menu.
-1. Click on **Get Tools and Features*.
+1. Click on **Get Tools and Features**.
 Make sure your Visual Studio has the following workloads:

     * ASP.NET and web development
     * Azure development
     * .NET Core cross-platform development

-    > [!ALERT] Install any of the missing workloads as they are required by the Bot Builder SDK v4.
+    > **Note:** Install any of the missing workloads as they are required by the Bot Builder SDK v4.

 1. Open **Microsoft Edge** and navigate to https://marketplace.visualstudio.com/items?itemName=BotBuilder.botbuilderv4.
 1. Click **Download**.